dmrazzy/documentation/docs/readme/principles/privacy-and-security/privacy.md

     - Supports biometric exceptions for individuals unable to provide fingerprints.
     - Allows demographic-only registration when biometrics cannot be captured.
     - Provides accessibility features for people with disabilities.
     - Designed for multilingual, multi-cultural, and resource-constrained environments.

+   You can refer to this [link](https://docs.mosip.io/1.2.0/readme/principles/inclusion) to know more about how MOSIP Identity Platform supports inclusivity

 ### 4. Transparency